Skip to content

 tilloch Main user realm (tillo.ch domain)

-The tilloch realm uses default-roles-tilloch to assign baseline permissions to every user automatically, including view-applications (required for the account console Applications tab to appear).
+The tilloch realm uses default-roles-tilloch to assign baseline permissions automatically: view-applications, view-consent, manage-account-links.
+These are required for the account console tabs to appear.

-Custom image tracking: A CI pipeline polls quay.io/keycloak/keycloak for new 26.x releases and updates the Dockerfile automatically, triggering a rebuild + Keel rolling deploy.
+Image tracked on quay.io/keycloak/keycloak 26.x tag.
+A dedicated CI pipeline polls for new upstream releases and updates the Dockerfile automatically.

 OpenLDAP

 OpenLDAP is the authoritative directory for dc=mdapi,dc=ch.
-It serves two primary consumers:
+Two primary consumers:

-• OpenVPN — sssd on the jump host (mbptillo) authenticates VPN users against OpenLDAP via PAM, with cache_credentials=true for resilience when the cluster is unreachable.
+• OpenVPN — sssd on mbptillo authenticates VPN users via PAM → LDAP, with cache_credentials=true for resilience when the cluster is unreachable.

 Secret Management